About time! Firmino-inspired Liverpool sparkle to inject new life into their top-four chase | Goal.com

 Two second-half goals did the damage, and the margin of victory could, and indeed should, have been even greater.

-Liverpool dominated the first 45 minutes but found Aaron Ramsdale, the Sheffield United goalkeeper, a stubborn presence.
-Ramsdale saved from Roberto Firmino and Mo Salah, from Curtis Jones and Gini Wijnaldum.
+Liverpool dominated the first 45 minutes but found Aaron Ramsdale, the Sheffield United goalkeeper, in fine form.
+Ramsdale, who has struggled like his team this season, was inspired, saving from Roberto Firmino and Mo Salah, from Curtis Jones and Gini Wijnaldum.

-Firmino, presented with a golden chance six yards out, then inexplicably chose to pass both the ball and the responsibility, allowing the Blades to clear, and just for a moment it looked as if it could be another one of those days.
+Firmino, presented with a golden chance six yards out, then inexplicably chose to pass both the ball and the responsibility, allowing the Blades to clear, and just for a moment it looked as if it could be another one of those days for Klopp's men.

 It was not.
 The visitors upped their game further after the break, and had the points wrapped up within 20 minutes of the restart.